-CBI charges Class XI boy for Pradyuman Thakur murder: Agency's claims expose discrepancies in Gurugram Police probe
+CBI charges Class 11 boy for seven-year-old's murder; agency's claims expose discrepancies in Gurugram Police probe - Firstpost

 "We have come to the conclusion on the basis of CCTV, forensic evidence and scientific evidence.
 The student has been apprehended.
 He remains our prime suspect," a CBI spokesperson told PTI.

-According to India Today, while there is no official comment from the CBI, the father of the Class XI student said that the investigators were alleging that his son wanted to postpone school exams and murdered Pradyuman in order to get Ryan International School to declare a holiday.
+According to India Today, while there is no official comment from the CBI, the father of the Class XI student said that the investigators were alleging that his son wanted to postpone school exams and murdered the child to get Ryan International School to declare a holiday.

 "They (CBI) arrested my son last night.
 My son has been forced to confess to murder.
 He has not committed the crime, he was the one who informed the gardener and teachers," he told ANI.